 What’s an offshore betting site?

-Offshore” just refers to betting sites that accept US players while operating from outside the borders of the state or country in which you’re residing.
-Many of the websites are hosted in Antigua and Barbuda, Costa Rica, Gibraltar, and the Isle of Man.
+"Offshore" simply means betting sites that accept US players but are located outside the borders of the state or country in which you live.
+Most of these sites are located in Antigua and Barbuda, Costa Rica, Gibraltar, and the Isle of Man.

 You can learn about all kinds of offshore gambling jurisdictions in our online gambling laws guide